-Thanks to the technological progress, systems harvesting sun and wind energy are quite affordable.
+Thanks to technological progress, systems harvesting solar and wind energy are quite affordable.
 Practically, the amounts of energy generated by typical household-type systems can easily support an off-grid life.
 Unfortunately, traditionally power-hungry heating and cooling systems and coming with them comfort are still difficult to achieve at off-grid locations.
 It does not mean however that we are powerless in front of these challenges.
 Well-designed ventilation schemes, nature (trees, breezes …), good insulation, protection from direct exposure to the sun, energy-efficient windows and so on can greatly lower the need for heating/cooling energy.

 Below you will find pages dedicated to energy harvesting: